gabriele-mastrapasqua/chcrypto/README.md

 ## start the project

-- Step 1:
+### Step 1: setup the system and dependencies
-Run docker compose to setup the system:
+Run docker compose to setup the system and bootstrap the ch db:

 To start docker run (add `-d` to run as a deamon):
 ```sh